astro-wjz/FLASH-code-installation/README.md

 cd hdf5-x-y-z
 ```
 ```
-./configure --prefix=/to/your/path/software/hdf5 --enable-fortran --enable-parallel --enable-shared CC=mpicc FC=mpif90 --with-zlib=/to/your/path/software/zlib
+CC=/path/to/mpicc FC=/path/to/mpif90 ./configure --enable-parallel --enable-fortran --enable-shared --prefix=/to/your/path/software/hdf5
 ```
 if report error like:
 ```